 Any use of the Software or source code or any New Versions under this License shall not impose any liability of any kind on I25S ApS or any other Licensor as the Software and source code is granted for free.
 Any use of the Software is thus at the risk of the Licensee.

-You use of any Software released under this License obligations you to: Grant back and make public any improvements, changes/modifications and bug fixing you have made to the Software.
+Your use of any Software released under this License obligates you to: Grant back and make public any improvements, changes/modifications and bug fixing you have made to the Software.
 You are also obligated to publish any documentation to the improvements, changes/modifications and bug fixing.
 You publish the Software/source code as detailed below.

 TERMS AND CONDITIONS